 - If you forgot or lost access to the email address connected to your account, please contact us.

 After you have successfully logged into your account, you will be asked to supply your ethnicity.
-While the Genetic Health Risk* reports do not require you to provide your ethnicity before your report can be generated, the 23andMe Carrier Status and Traits reports are personalized using your self-reported ethnicity and will not be generated until the ethnicity questions are completed.
+While the Health Predisposition* reports do not require you to provide your ethnicity before your report can be generated, the 23andMe Carrier Status and Traits reports are personalized using your self-reported ethnicity and will not be generated until the ethnicity questions are completed.

 If you choose to not receive these reports, you can include them at a later time from within your account settings.
 You will also have the choice to remove these reports from view at a later time, however, please remember that once you have viewed your genetic information, the knowledge is irrevocable.